Environmental

 Our Strategy

 Being a successful company means also being a responsible steward of the natural environment.
-We are doing our part to tackle environmental challenges – from energy and climate change, to chemical pollution and waste.
+Through our Sustainability 2.0 strategy, we’re doing our part to tackle environmental challenges – from energy and climate change, to chemical management and waste – while realizing benefits to our bottom line.

-Sustainability 2.0 is our new environmental sustainability strategy, developed to execute authentic environmental action in support of the Burlington 2.0 corporate strategy: to grow responsibly while delivering value to our customers.
+Sustainability 2.0 is our environmental sustainability strategy to execute environmental action in support of the Burlington 2.0 corporate strategy: to grow responsibly while remaining focused on delivering value to our customers.
 It outlines how we plan to:

-• enhance Burlington’s reputation by incorporating sustainability into the Caring Culture; and
+4. Enhance Burlington’s reputation by incorporating environmental sustainability into our caring culture.

 See our Environmental Policy Statement for more information.